Ania Dabrowska and Mick Williamson

 Photo credit: From the Photo-Diaries of Mick Williamson

-Focusing on the fine art photography professional context, this studio will support development of students’ personal projects through a programme of talks, crits, individual tutorials, exhibition visits, critical seminars and practical production workshops.
+Focusing on the fine art photography professional context, this studio will support development of students’ personal projects through a programme of talks, critiques, individual tutorials, exhibition visits, critical seminars and practical production workshops.

 The studio’s theme points to a critical questioning of the production of meaning; in particular of how the construction of images by artists is driven by cultural, political and social forces and how their artworks, in turn, can affect these frameworks.
 The medium of photography in particular, creates meaning beyond the latent subject matter presented within the frame.
 We keep believing in the veracity of the photograph, whilst all the evidence points to the contrary as the content is doctored, adapted and constructed.
 This is linked to the methodologies, processes, time scales and production values used by the photographers – from the aesthetic choices, through to the way the photographs are printed, scaled and presented.